Last Updated on 2 days by traveldrafts

 Sakuras

-Sakura is the Japanese word for cherry blossom, referring to the cherry trees flowers, but sometimes also the cherry tree itself.
-Besides the obvious beauty, they also have a symbolic meaning in Japanese culture reprenting renewal, hope and transformation.
-The cherry blossom is the national flower of Japan.
+Sakura is the Japanese word for cherry blossom, referring to the cherry tree’s flowers, but sometimes also the cherry tree itself.
+Besides the obvious beauty, they also have a symbolic meaning in Japanese culture, representing renewal, hope, and transformation.
+The cherry blossom is Japan’s national flower.

-They have a very old tradition called Hanami, in which one explores and sees flowers.
+They have a very old tradition called Hanami, in which people explore and view flowers.
 In the past, they believed that spirits and divinities lived inside sakura trees.
 And before the rice sowing season, they made offerings under the sakura tree and drank sake.

-The tradition of Hanami endures, and when the flower blossoms from March to May, the Japanese gather under the tree with families and friends and have a pick-nick and party.
+The tradition of Hanami endures, and when the flowers blossom from March to May, the Japanese gather under the tree with family and friends for picnics and parties.
 The tradition is taken very seriously; every year, the blossom forecast is announced on TV.
-Some people will sleep under a tree to reserve the place, as some parks become crowded.
+Some people will sleep under a tree to reserve a spot, since some parks can get crowded.

 Manga and Anime

-Manga is the word to designate Japanese comics, a world phenomenon.
+Manga is the term for Japanese comics, a worldwide phenomenon.
 It has invaded the house of every teenager and adult in the world and is beloved.
-Although only published in the West in the 1970s, manga has existed in Japan since the 1800s.
+Although it was published in the West only in the 1970s, manga has existed in Japan since the 1800s.

 The first manga was created in 1814 by Hokusai and consisted of drawing stories in scrolls, using sequences of images and text to explain or recount events.
-Yet, the manga as we know it today started with Osamu Tezuka in 1952, who created various beloved mangas in Japan.
+Yet the manga as we know it today began with Osamu Tezuka in 1952, who created many beloved manga in Japan.
 Since then, the world of manga has exploded.
 Famous manga like Dragon Ball, One Piece, Naruto, Doraemon, and many more are consumed by everyone.

-Anime (which comes from the English word animations) is an animated cartoon produced by Japanese artists.
-Anime resulted from the adaptation of famous mangas to TV series.
+Anime (which comes from the English word animation) is an animated cartoon produced by Japanese artists.
+Anime resulted from the adaptation of famous manga into TV series.
 It was and is a huge success.
-Animes like Dragon Ball, Sailor Moon, Tsubasa, and Pokemon were the highlight of generations.
+Animes like Dragon Ball, Sailor Moon, Tsubasa, and Pokémon were the highlights of generations.

 Anime expanded to movies, too, and the creation of Studio Ghibli, one of the world’s most famous and beloved Japanese animation studios, made it even more popular.
 They received numerous awards for their films, like Spirited Away, which won the Academy Award for Best Animated Feature in 2003.
 My Neighbor Totoro, Ponyo, and Howl’s Moving Castle are the most famous movies.

-Studio Ghibli has become so popular that there is Ghibli Museum in Mitaka, Tokyo and an amusement park in called Ghibli Park in Nagakute.
+Studio Ghibli has become so popular that there is a Ghibli Museum in Mitaka, Tokyo, and an amusement park called Ghibli Park in Nagakute.

 Sumo

 Sumo is a competitive full-contact wrestling sport, one of the most popular sports in Japan.
-It is one of the oldest Japanese martial arts, dating more than 2000 years ago.
+It is one of the oldest Japanese martial arts, dating back more than 2000 years.
 It originated in Japan, the only country in the world with professional competitors, and is a national sport.

 In the past, it was created to entertain the Shinto deities.
-Even today, some rituals of Shinto are reproduced in Sumo tournaments, like the purification of the rings with salt; at the beginning and end of matches, the wrestlers perform certain Shinto rites like clapping hands and hurling.
+Even today, some Shinto rituals are reproduced in Sumo tournaments, such as the purification of the rings with salt; at the beginning and end of matches, the wrestlers perform certain Shinto rites, such as clapping and hurling.
 The referees dress like Shinto monks.

 You can attend a sumo tournament in Japan, but be aware that they occur only in the odd months of the year.
 It is also possible to watch a training session.
 You can buy a ticket here.